-Anti-personnel landmines are “designed to be exploded by the presence, proximity or contact of a person and that will incapacitate, injure or kill one or more persons.”
-As they are not able to distinguish between civilians and combatants, are hard to safely destroy or remove, and often fail to self-destruct or self-deactivate, landmines continue to inflict human suffering long after a conflict ends.
+Anti-personnel landmines are weapons “designed to be exploded by the presence, proximity or contact of a person and that will incapacitate, injure or kill one or more persons.”
+As they cannot distinguish between civilians and combatants, are hard to safely remove, and often fail to self-destruct or self-deactivate, they continue to inflict human suffering long after a conflict ends.

 Current U.S. Policy on Landmines

-In justifying this dramatic policy shift, the Department of Defense makes the dangerously misleading distinction between “persistent” and “non-persistent” landmines, despite the documented failures of self-destruct and self-deactivation features.
+In 2020 the Department of Defense justified the use of APLs once again with a dangerously misleading distinction between “persistent” and “non-persistent” APLs, despite the documented failures of self-destruct and self-deactivation features.
 The Government Accountability Office (GAO) found that “smart mines” deployed in the Gulf War failed at a rate 150 times higher than the Department of Defense had reported.
+The same GAO report found that 6 percent of U.S. Gulf War casualties were caused by APLs.

 In 1995, Former Marine Corps Commandant General Alfred Gray, Jr., said, “We kill more Americans with our own mines than we do anyone else. […] I know of no situation in the Korean War, nor […] in Southeast Asia, nor in Panama, nor in Desert Storm-Desert Shield where our use of mine warfare truly channelized the enemy and brought them into a destructive pattern.”
 A 2002 report by the GAO on the ‘U.S. Use of Land Mines in the Persian Gulf War’ found that the Defense Department did not provide any data to indicate, either directly or indirectly, that the U.S. landmine use caused any enemy casualties, equipment loss, or maneuver limitations.

-Nearly a decade later in 2014, retired Lt.
-Gen. Robert G. Gard, Jr. said that use of “high tech land mines” was “counter-productive” because such mines “impeded the maneuverability of our attacking units, slowed their operational tempo and inflicted casualties on our own troops.”
-The 2002 GAO report also found that U.S. commanders were reluctant to use mines because of their impact on mobility, their potential for fratricide, and other safety concerns.
+Echoing this, retired Lt.
+Gen. Robert G. Gard, Jr. found in 2014 that use of “high tech land mines” was “counter-productive” because such mines “impeded the maneuverability of our attacking units, slowed their operational tempo and inflicted casualties on our own troops.”
+The 2002 GAO report also found that US commanders were reluctant to use mines because of their impact on mobility, their potential for fratricide, and other safety concerns.

 Landmines are indiscriminate weapons that disproportionately impact civilians, and especially children.
-From 1999 through 2019, there have been 136,309 reported casualties from landmines and other explosive remnants of war (ERW), though the true number is likely much higher as accurate data is difficult to gather.
-According to UNICEF, as a result of the conflict in Donbass, eastern Ukraine is now one of the most mine-contaminated places on earth with some of the highest casualty rates, endangering over 400,000 children who live in the highly contaminated zone along the ‘contact line’ According to the 2020 Landmine Monitor:
+From 1999 through 2020, there have been 143,382 reported casualties from landmines and other explosive remnants of war (ERW), though the true number is likely much higher as accurate data is difficult to gather.
+According to a UNICEF report before the February 2022 Russian invasion, as a result of the conflict in Donbass, eastern Ukraine is now one of the most mine-contaminated places on earth with some of the highest casualty rates.
+The contamination has endangered over 400,000 children who live in the highly contaminated zone along the “contact line” and has impacted the lives of roughly two million people living in Ukraine.
+Following the 2022 Russian invasion, experts believe it could take at least a decade to demine the country.
+According to the 2021 Landmine Monitor:

 Compliance with International Law and Practice